 It had fantastic flavor and texture, no doubt helped by cooking on a pizza steel.

 My best tip for making pizza in a home oven is to use a pizza “steel”.
 It adds intense heat from below for amazing crusts – I have this steel from Amazon which is much lower priced than other brands but works perfectly.
 Steel conducts heat better than stone, they don’t shatter and are easier to clean.

 These were the lessons learned from my experience with the autolyse:

 - There might be less kneading but still ensure the dough has been kneaded long enough to promote yeast activity and good gluten development.

 - Don’t use instant dry yeast as it won’t dissolve into the rested dough.

 - Water from hydrating the yeast was hard to mix into the rested dough, and things got messy.
-The sugar, salt and oil was easier to mix in.
+The sugar, salt, and oil were easier to mix in.

 - The less time kneading is offset by the time required to actually incorporate the rested dough and the rest of the ingredients.

-- Maybe adding the yeast to the flour and water mixture to soak is a trade off to avoid the hassle reintroducing a wet yeast mix later on.
+- Maybe adding the yeast to the flour and water mixture to soak is a trade-off to avoid the hassle of reintroducing a wet yeast mix later on.